Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /transcribed-image-transcript >}} {{< /transcribed-image >}}

-A hybrid between the two is paginated content in which users click a "load next page" link to insert the next page at the end of the current page (typically using "dynamic content replacement").
-It's essentially the same as infinite scrolling, except additional content is loaded after a click rather than by scrolling.
-This is only slightly less bad than infinite scrolling; it still has the same fundamental issue of allowing readers to lose their place.

-I've discussed loading pages in the background, but what about saving a page offline (e.g. with <kbd>Ctrl</kbd> + <kbd>s</kbd>)?
-While lazy-loading won't interfere with the ability to save a complete page offline, some of these related issues can.
-Excessive pagination and inline scrolling make it impossible to download a complete page without manually scrolling or following pagination links to the end.

 ### Other ways to defer content

 Deferring network requests is a bad idea, but there are other ways to improve large-page performance.